singh1733/Twitter-Sentience/README.md

 # Twitter-Sentience
- Using natural language processing to perform sentiment analysis on Twitter.
+ Using natural language processing to perform sentiment analysis on data, such as tweets on a subject, queried from Twitter.